MaxSydow/Identifying-Internet-Outages-Using-NLP-With-Twitter/README.md

 # Code Overview

-Python 3.7 using Jupyter notebook was used for ETL and NLP.
+Python 3.7 was used in a Jupyter notebook for ETL and NLP.
 The code is included in InternetOutagesNLP.ipynb  The following specific modules used include:

 - twitterscraper  - used for extracting Tweets
 - pandas, numpy, matplotlib  - data anlytics packages
 - sklearn, seaborn  - machine learning, and statistics
 - nltk, word2vec, CountVectorizer - NLP packages

+#### The following outlines what the code does

 1. Tweets were extracted and saved to csvs from a list of southwestern cities including: Houston, San Antonio, Austin, Dallas, Fort Worth, Oklahoma City, Tulsa, Santa Fe, and Aluquerque.
 2. The csvs were read into data frames with text, timestamp and location fields.